stefanvlahov/100-days-of-code/log.md

 **Link to work:** https://www.hackerrank.com/domains/tutorials/30-days-of-code www.freecodecamp.com

+### Day 11: January 17, 2017

+**Today's Progress**: Constructors and Garbage Collection in Java FreeCodeCamp HTML & CSS Section (finished).

+**Thoughts:** Happy to be reviewing Constructors again.
+They may be the most important part of OOP, because how can it work without Object creation.
+The Constructor Chaining concept is one I'm finally beginning to gain an understanding of.
+I also liked reviewing some Front-End stuff on FreeCodeCamp.

+**Link to work:** www.freecodecamp.com

 <!-- ### Day 0: February 30, 2017 (Example 1)
 ##### (delete me or comment me out)